chrisknepper/android-messages-desktop/README.md

 **Important Note 1:** We currently have builds for Windows and macOS, and Linux.
 I test releases on Arch Linux.
 I would love help testing in additional places.

 **Important Note 2:** Neither the MacOS nor the Windows binaries are signed right now.
 I am willing to add this but I do not have the certificates required at this time.

-# Spellchecking
-Implemented via the amazing [`electron-hunspell`](https://github.com/kwonoj/electron-hunspell) library with dictionaries provided by the excellent [`dictionaries`](https://github.com/wooorm/dictionaries) project.
-Language files are downloaded when the app opens and the language used is based on the language set in your operating system.
-If you switch your system language and restart the app, the spellchecking should occur in the new language as long as it is in the [list of supported languages](https://github.com/wooorm/dictionaries#table-of-dictionaries).